A Twitter chat is an excellent way to grow your following on Twitter and promote your business for free.

 2. Prepare for the Twitter chat

 Check the time and date of your Twitter chat of choice.
-Does it run weekly or monthly?
+Does it run weekly, monthly or quarterly?
 The host usually has a pinned tweet at the top of their feed with all the details.

 Next, add it to your calendar noting the hashtag name.
 You don’t want to miss a chat if the topic fits your business.
 Don’t forget to set up a reminder on your phone too.

 Share the chat details with your current audience on Twitter.
 Retweeting the host’s reminders is an easy way to invite your followers and bring the community together.